alkem-io/github-api/README.md

 Create a `.env` file from the provided `.env.default` file, and place your personal access token there.

 ## Usage
-To execute the flow run `npm run projects`
+There are currently two usages of the integration with Github projects:
+* **Capacity Planning**:
+  * Command to run: `npm run capacity-analysis`

-This will use the `capacity-planning-template.xlsx` as a base and update it with data from the targetted Github project.
+  * Template: this uses `capacity-planning-template.xlsx` as a base and update it with data from the targetted Github project.
+* **QA Analysis**:
+  * Command to run: `npm run qa-analysis`
+  * Template: this uses `qa-analysis-template.xlsx` as a base and update it with data from the targetted Github project.